ZacharyBork/NectarGAN/docs/api/trainers/trainer.md

 `self.train_loader` | A `torch.utils.data.DataLoader` representing the training dataset.
 This is expected to be set by the `Trainer` subclass, although the base `Trainer` class provides a utility function to perform the heavy lifting.
 See [here](/nectargan/trainers/pix2pix_trainer.py#L109) and [here](/nectargan/trainers/trainer.py#L217) for more info.
 `self.val_loader` | Exactly the same as `self.train_loader`, but for the validation dataset.
 ## Member Functions
 What follows is an exhaustive list of all of the member functions of the `Trainer` class, broken down by category.
 A brief description of each will be provided.
-For a more complete decription, please see the docstring for the given function which can be accessed here by clicking on the function's name.
+For a more complete decription, please see the docstring for the given function, which can be accessed here by clicking on the function name.

 ### Initialization Functions
 | Function | Description |